 Flu-Like Illness Screening Center

 Hannibal Clinic is operating a Flu-Like Illness Screening Center on our main campus at 100 Medical Drive in Hannibal.
-Anyone with flu-like illness symptoms is encouraged to call the Hannibal CLinic hotline at 573-406-1531.
+Anyone with flu-like illness symptoms is encouraged to call the Hannibal Clinic hotline at 573-406-1531.
 Depending on the results of the screening, you may be directed to the Flu-Like Illness Screening Center.
-Hours of operation of the screening center are Monday through Friday from 7:00 am to 6:30 pm and weekends from 9:00 am to 3:30 pm.
+Hours of operation of the screening center are Monday through Friday from 7:00 am to 5:00 pm and weekends from 9:00 am to 3:00 pm.
 Anyone who comes to the Flu-Like Illness Screening Center without first calling the hotline will be directed to call the hotline prior to being seen.

 Visiting Restrictions and Hotline Information